 - Bayard News Gazette

 - Marshalltown Times-Republican

 In 2014, INF introduced a program that enhances internship opportunities for INA member newspapers.
 Through this program, newspapers receive financial assistance to employ interns with eight weeks of real-world experience in the newspaper industry.
-The program funded three internships in 2014 and has grown to eight in 2019.
+The program funded three internships in 2014 and has grown to eight.
 This program is a key facet of the INF’s next-generation programming—cultivating the newspapers and journalists of tomorrow.